noiceengg/contracts/README.md

 # Noice Launchpad Contracts
-Noice Launchpad is a permissioned launchpad built on top of [Doppler Multicurve](https://doppler.lol/multicurve.pdf) and Uniswap V4.
+[Noice](https://noice.so) is a permissioned launchpad built on top of [Doppler Multicurve](https://doppler.lol/multicurve.pdf) and Uniswap V4.

 ## Acknowledgement